 Recruited as a Liberal “star candidate” for Parliament in the 1965 general election, Trudeau served as attorney general in the cabinet of Prime Minister Lester Pearson (1897-1972), where he relaxed Canada’s laws governing divorce, abortion, and homosexuality.
 Celebrated in his party as a fresh new kind of leader, when Pearson resigned two years later Trudeau won the race to replace him.

 The 15 years Trudeau ran Canada are generally seen as heralding a significant left-wing shift in what had previously been a rather stiff and conservative country.
 Distrustful of the free market, Trudeau’s administration grew government spending and regulation, and advocated Canada take a more neutral position in the Cold War.
-Viewing the country’s traditional English-French tensions — and particularly the French-Canadian separatist movement — as bigoted and small-minded, he promoted bilingualism and multiculturalism as methods to create a more integrated, post-ethnic Canada, and successfully faced down Quebec’s first openly separatist government, which was elected in 1976.
+Viewing the country’s traditional English-French tensions — and particularly the French-Canadian separatist movement — as bigoted and small-minded, he promoted bilingualism and multiculturalism to create a more diverse, post-national Canadian identity, and took a hard line when Quebec elected its first openly separatist government, which was elected in 1976.
 In 1970 he imposed a form of martial law through the War Measures Act in order to end a hostage crisis with French-Canadian terrorists, in what remains one of the most controversial decisions of his entire tenure.
 In foreign affairs, he advocated Canada take a more neutral position in the Cold War, and often forged close friendships with eccentric leaders of third world nations.